DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 To fork the Panic Switch Website repository:

-  1. Log in or Sign Up to Github.
+  1. Log in or sign up to Github.
   2. Go to the repository for this project, DanArthur99 / Milestone-Project-1.Panic-Switch-Website.
   3. Click the Fork button in the top right corner.